kavia-common/career-path-navigator-41368-41378/career_navigator_backend/docs/ENV_AND_SQLITE.md

 bcrypt/passlib compatibility notes:
 - We pin passlib[bcrypt]==1.7.4 and bcrypt==4.0.1 to avoid a known incompatibility causing:
   AttributeError: module 'bcrypt' has no attribute '__about__'
-- The security module prefers passlib's bcrypt handlers; if a C backend is unavailable/problematic, passlib will transparently use its pure-Python bcrypt implementation.
+- The security module prefers passlib's bcrypt handlers and sets PASSLIB_BUILTIN_BCRYPT=1 to prefer the pure-Python backend, avoiding platform-specific C-extension issues.
+You can also set this in the environment.
 - If passlib cannot be imported at all, the system falls back to salted SHA-256 (dev-only) and continues to function.

 Operational Error Handling: